brzvsk/longreader/README.md

 **You can use this app as publicly deployed by [@brzvsk](https://github.com/brzvsk) here: https://t.me/ReadWatchLaterBot**

+We will appreciate any donations and support to keep the app running for everyone ❤️.
+Please, [donate with Telegram Tribute Bot](https://t.me/tribute/app?startapp=dvF1) (VISA, Mastercard, MIR, and Wallet payments accepted).

 ## Project Structure

 - **frontend/**: Next.js application for the web interface